COVID-19 UPDATE Social Prescribing Plus

 The service is confidential and provided by fully trained Social prescribers.
 Patient permission is sought before any information is shared with third party community services

 How can I be referred to Social Prescribing Plus?

-Our service is available to people from BME backgrounds upon referral or self-referral.
+Our service is available to people from BAME backgrounds upon referral or self-referral.

 Social Prescribing usually occurs via referral from a GP but with Social Prescribing Plus, individuals are able to self-refer direct to our Social Prescriber or be referred from another member of our team or another group or organisation we work with.

-Sayanti Banerjee is a qualified Community Development Worker with extensive experience working with BME communities.
-She will meet people one to one to work with them and find ways to improve their health and wellbeing.
-Get in touch for a free informal chat and Sayanti can help connect you to people or groups to improve your wellbeing.
+Our qualified Community Development team have extensive experience working with BAME communities.
+They will meet people one to one to work with them and find ways to improve their health and wellbeing.
+Get in touch for a free informal chat and our team can help connect you to people or groups to improve your wellbeing.

-Having received a referral, our BME link worker will:-
+Having received a referral, our BAME link workers will:-

 - Contact you for an initial phone conversation

 - Come and meet you at your local community centre or at a place convenient to you

 - Spend time to understand the issues you’re facing